locationtech/geomesa/docs/user/filesystem/partition_schemes.rst

 =================

 Partition Schemes can be defined using a JSON/typesafe configuration or by a common name.
-By default these schemes all utilize "bucket storage" meaning that multiple files for each partition (e.g. hour of the day) can be created and stored in the filesystem.
+By default these schemes all utilize "leaf storage" with a one up sequence number.
 This allows for appending data when it arrives out of order.

 Common Date schemes are: